There’s some mind-boggling welcome bonuses showing up on the US-issued American Express small business cards:

 Amex US Business Platinum Card: 150,000 US MR Points

-The card will offer a staggering 150,000 US MR points, but only upon spending an onerous US$15,000 in the first three months.
+Right now, however, the card will offer a staggering 150,000 US MR points by applying via select refer-a-friend links, but only upon spending an onerous US$15,000 in the first three months.
 The offer is therefore only suitable for business owners with large expenses or individual with high spending capacities.

 150,000 US MR points would be more than enough for the following redemptions:

-- Transferring to Emirates Skywards to book Emirates First Class to Europe for 85,000 miles one-way (potentially for two passengers, if you time it around a transfer bonus)
+- Transferring to Emirates Skywards to book Emirates First Class starting at 85,000 miles one-way

 - Transferring to ANA Mileage Club to book an ANA round-the-world award with eight stopovers and four open-jaws

 - Transferring to Singapore Airlines KrisFlyer to book elusive Singapore Airlines business class, First Class, and Suites Class awards